apache/cxf/distribution/src/main/release/samples/jaxws_async/README.txt

 ===============================
 CXF provides two methods of handling requests asynchronously on the server side.
 -  Continuations: CXF provides an API that a developer can use to create a Continuation, suspend the request, resume it later, etc...
 For more details, see: http://sberyozkin.blogspot.com/2008/12/continuations-in-cxf.html

-- @UseAsyncMethod annotation: You can annotation the Impls synchronous method with the @UseAsyncMethod annotation.
+- @UseAsyncMethod annotation: You can annotate the Impls synchronous method with the @UseAsyncMethod annotation (which uses continuations internally).
 If possible, CXF will instead call the async method (as generated for the client above) with an AsyncHandler object that you can call back on when the response is ready.

 This sample uses the second method (much simpler).
-When using the -Pserver profile to run the server, it will use the embedded Jetty server which supports the Continuations that are needed and you will see logs mentioning it is responding asynchronously.
+When using the -Pserver profile to run the server, it will use the embedded Jetty server which supports the continuations that are needed and you will see logs mentioning it is responding asynchronously.
 When deploying a war, if you deploy to a Servlet 3 container (such as Tomcat 7), you will also see those logs.
-If you deploy to a Servlet 2.5 container, continuations are not available and the synchronous methods will be called.
+If you deploy to a Servlet 2.5 container, continuations are not available and the synchronous methods will be called instead.

 Please review the README in the samples directory before